MetanoKid/coding-scars/_posts/2020-03-30-investigating-cpp-compile-times-3.md

 I hope any of this info was useful for you, it definitely was for me.

 Thank you for your time, dear reader!

+---

+Update #1: I've decided to [release this tool at GitHub](https://github.com/MetanoKid/msbuild-flame-graph){:target="_blank"} so anyone can have a try.
+Thanks for all the support!